Oliver-Redeyoff/rl-project/docker-stuff/instructions.md

 ### Running
-Run using `hare run -it --rm BUCS_USERNAME/openai-baseline` This should run the `CMD` command and attach the container to your terminal
+Run using `hare run -it --rm BUCS_USERNAME/openai-baseline` This should run the `CMD` command and attach the container to your terminal **REMOVE THE --rm if you want to save the container**

+Alternatively you can run it using `hare run -it --rm  -v `pwd`:/scratch --user $(id -u):$(id -g) --workdir=/scratch BUCS_USERNAME/openai-baseline YOUR_COMMAND`
+This mounts the current directory you are in to `/scratch` in the container allowing you to output results to your directory **USE THIS IF YOU WANT TO SAVE LOGS OR THE MODEL OR WHATEVER**